 Note: if your dog will be staying in a home with other dogs or in a boarding facility, avoid sending the toy or chew, as it can provoke territorial behavior.

 The Bottom Line

-Your dog will miss you, just as you will absolutely miss her.
-But remember: if you’re comfortable, your dog will be more comfortable.
-Your dog reacts to your reaction.
-She looks to you for comfort.
+Your dog will miss you, just as you will absolutely miss your dog.
+Just remember: if you’re comfortable, your dog will be more comfortable.
+Project calm confidence, plan ahead, and you’ll both feel more ready for your temporary separation.